blacklantern047/ProjectNumplate/README.md

 # ProjectNumplate

-This is a project of indian number plate detection for our college.
+This is a project of indian number plate detection for our college to be submitted for final Bachelor's project.